kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It ends by an orifice common to it and the common bile duct in the third part of the duodenum
 	E. It is a derivative of the dorsal pancreatic bud

-#### Answer: ?
+#### Answer: B. It extends transversely from right to left through the substance of the pancreas - ?

 ### Q1.72
 The anterior surface of the right kidney is related to:

-	A. The medial lumbocostal arch
+	A. The medial lumbocostal arch - F
-	B. The iliohypogastric nerve
+	B. The iliohypogastric nerve - F
-	C. The ilioinguinal nerve
+	C. The ilioinguinal nerve - F
-	D. The last thoracic nerve
+	D. The last thoracic nerve - F
 	E. The right colic flexure

-#### Answer: ?
+#### Answer: E. The right colic flexure - ?

 ### Q1.73
 During exploratory laparotomy, which of the following features will enable you to identify the superior surface of the liver?